Disciple (Christianity): Cleopas and companion on the road to Emmaus

 In Luke, Cleopas is one of the two disciples to whom the risen Lord appears at Emmaus (Luke 24:18).
 Cleopas and an unnamed disciple of Jesus are walking from Jerusalem to Emmaus on the day of Jesus's resurrection.
 Cleopas and his friend are discussing the events of the past few days when a stranger asks them what they spoke of.
-The stranger is asked to join Cleopas and his friend for the evening meal.
-There the stranger is revealed, in blessing and breaking the bread, as the risen Jesus before he disappears.
+The stranger is asked to join Cleopas and his friend for the evening meal, where the stranger is revealed, in blessing and breaking the bread, as the risen Jesus.
+He then disappears.
 Cleopas and his friend hasten to Jerusalem to carry the news to the other disciples, to discover that Jesus has appeared there also and will do so again.
-The incident is without parallel in Matthew, Mark, or John.
+The incident has no parallel passage in Matthew, Mark, or John.

 Discipleship

 "Love one another"

 A definition of disciple is suggested by Jesus's self-referential example from the Gospel of John 13:34–35: "I give you a new commandment, that you love one another.
 Just as I have loved you, you also should love one another.
 By this everyone will know that you are my disciples, if you have love for one another."
 (NRSV) Further definition by Jesus can be found in the Gospel of Luke, Chapter 14.
 Beginning with a testing trap laid out by his adversaries regarding observance of the Jewish Sabbath, Jesus uses the opportunity to lay out the problems with the religiosity of his adversaries against his own teaching by giving a litany of shocking comparisons between various, apparent socio-political and socio-economic realities versus the meaning of being his disciple.